crawlserv/pixels/README.md

 Draw random rectangles and clip them accordingly.

-* Press ENTER to add a random rectangle (and perform clipping).
+* Press ENTER to add a single random rectangle and perform clipping against the existing rectangles.
 * Press ESC to clear all rectangles.
 * Press 'B' to switch border rendering.
 * Press the UP and DOWN arrow keys to adjust the pixel size.